-Why Keywords Are Still So Very Important for SEO - SEO 101
+Why Keywords Are Still So Very Important for SEO

 The longer answer: Keep reading.

-What are SEO Keywords?
+What Are SEO Keywords?

-SEO keywords range from singular words to complex phrases and are used in website copy to attract relevant, organic search traffic.
-However, keyword integration is just the start.
-When properly leveraged, targeted SEO keywords should be used to inspire all page content in order to satisfy searcher intent.
+SEO keywords range from single words to complex phrases and are used to inform website content to increase relevant organic search traffic.

+Your audience uses them when searching for something related to your brand.

-From a searcher’s perspective, keywords are the terms typed or spoken into a search engine.
-When effectively researched and optimized, keywords act as a conduit for your target audience to find the most appropriate content on your website.
+When effectively researched and optimized, keywords act as a conduit to connect your target audience with your website.

-But Aren’t Keywords Obsolete?
+But Aren’t Keywords in SEO ‘Dead’?

-Whether you’ve heard this a few times already or your first is yet to come, “Keywords are dead” is a phrase which continues to barge its way into SEO circles.
-Rather than tip-toe around this recurring, binary, often-click-bait motivated assertion, let’s confront it head on.
+Whether you’ve heard this a few times already or your first is yet to come, “Keywords are dead” is a phrase that continues to barge its way into SEO circles.

+Rather than tiptoe around this recurring, binary, often-click-bait motivated assertion, let’s confront it head-on.

 Several developments in the SEO world have caused this claim to be stirred from hibernation, but there are four major ones that come to mind.